darktable-org/luadocs/content/lua.api.manual/types/dt_lua_image_t.md

 )
 ```
 drops the cached version of this image.
-This function should be called if an image is modified out of darktable to force DT to regenerate the thumbnail
+This function should be called if an image is modified out of darktable to force darktable to regenerate the thumbnail.
-darktable will regenerate the thumbnail by itself when it is needed
+darktable will regenerate the thumbnail by itself when it is needed.

 * **self** - _[types.dt_lua_image_t](../types/dt_lua_image_t)_ - The image whose cache must be dropped.